Stone

 Many have fled, or hide indoors.

-And the masters have erected energy barriers around the building.
+Another weaver guards the building entrance, and the masters have erected energy barriers around the building.

 I can’t force my way in.